Mon–Fri 9am–6pm

 Common questions

-Most adverse markers (CCJs, defaults, IVAs, bankruptcy) remain on your credit file for six years from the date of the event.
+Most adverse markers (CCJs, defaults, IVAs, bankruptcy) remain on your credit file for six years from the date of the event — not from when they are paid or discharged.
 After six years, they are automatically removed.
+Paying a CCJ within one month of the judgement results in complete removal from the Register of Judgements, Orders and Fines.

 Yes.
 You can check your credit report for free via Experian, Equifax, TransUnion, or services like ClearScore and Credit Karma.
-We recommend doing this before making any application so you know exactly what is on your file.
+We recommend doing this before making any application so you know exactly what is on your file — it helps us match you to the right lender first time rather than applying to one that will decline you.

 Enquiring with us does not affect your credit score.
 We do not run credit checks.
-Any credit checks by lenders are only run with your explicit consent.
+Any credit searches by lenders are soft searches initially (no impact) and only full hard searches — which do appear on your file — are run with your explicit consent at the formal application stage.

 The more detail you can provide, the faster we can help.
-Useful information includes: the type of finance you need, the amount, what it's for, a summary of your credit history (what adverse markers you have, when they were registered, and whether they are satisfied), and any relevant assets or income.
+Useful information includes: the type of finance you need and the amount, what it's for, a summary of your credit history (what adverse markers you have, approximate dates, and whether they are satisfied), any property or assets available as security, and your current trading position if it's a business finance enquiry.

 Ready to explore your options?